"Rome Italy Colosseum should be on your list of

-Whether you are visiting for a day only, coming from the port of Civitavecchia or staying in Rome for a few days before o rafter your cruise – do plan to visit it!
+Whether you are visiting for a day only, coming from the port of Civitavecchia or staying in Rome for a few days before or after your cruise – make sure you visit it!

 Rome Italy Colosseum is an icon, a symbol of Rome, one of the most impressive buildings in the world, one of the best ways to transport yourself to the times gone past long time ago.
 It is a symbol of strength and power that Roman Imperium represented 2000 years ago.

 The first sight of it is jaw dropping!
 Certainly was for my husband who first saw it emerging out of the Metro station, on our honeymoon in 2019.